 Fire breaks out at Eric's Grocery on North Street

-BATON ROUGE - Early Thursday morning, the Baton Rouge Fire Department rushed to a fire at Eric's Grocery, a store on North Street, near North Acadian Thruway.
+BATON ROUGE - Early Thursday morning, the Baton Rouge Fire Department rushed to a reported fire at Eric's Grocery, which is in a strip mall on North Street, near North Acadian Thruway.

-The fire broke out shortly after 7 a.m. and so far there is no word on whether or not anyone was injured or the extent of damage.
+Firefighters pulled up at about 6:47 a.m. and discovered flames in the grocery's storage area.
+They breached a side door, got into the building and quickly squelched the flames.

-This report will be updated as first responders continue to assess the situation.
+The remainder of the store sustained smoke damage and resulted in damages that totaled to about $100,000.

 More News